AlcibiadesCleinias/telegram-phd-bot/README.md

 - with bot mentioned,
 - replied on a bot message,
 - text with question mark (?)

+Note, when combine response, it searches for replied messages with depth of 2.

 # Run
 Prepare `.env` as in `.example.env` and start with docker compose orchestrator.